Try2Code/cdo-bindings/README.md

         temperatures = cdo.fldmin(input = ifile,returnArray = 'T')                   (py, version >= 1.2.0)
 ```

-*) If you use scipy >= 0.14 as netcdf backend, you have use following code
+*) If you use scipy >= 0.14 as netcdf backend, you have to use following code
 instead to avoid possible segmentation faults:
 ```python
     cdf = cdo.fldmin(input = ifile,returnCdf = True)